Dushos/ENEL890AM/Final_Project/README.txt

 To use this code, you will need to have an appropriate STM32F103 development board and a ball height control system connected to the PWM output.
 You will also need a terminal program to communicate with the microcontroller via UART.
 This code assumes that the terminal program is configured to use 115200 baud, 8 data bits, no parity, and 1 stop bit.

-Note that this code is provided as-is and may need to be modified for your specific application.
+Note The system was designed using board 5 and calibrated using Tube 2.
+Also this code is provided as-is and may need to be modified for your specific application.
 It is recommended that you have a good understanding of C programming and microcontroller programming before attempting to use this code.